Starcounter/Docs/guides/blending/client-side-blending/README.md

 </template>
 ```

 Here, the content of the view is defined on the root level and the layout is defined inside the `declarative-shadow-dom`.
-With client-side blending, the code in the `declarative-shadow-dom` can be modified or replaced.
+With client-side blending, the layout defined in the `declarative-shadow-dom` can be modified or replaced.

+The [slot](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) elements are insertion points for the content into the layout.

 ## Composing Layouts

-With the example at top from MedicalProvider and PetList we have two layouts that we would like to blend:
+With the MedicalProvider and PetList example we have two layouts that we would like to blend:

 <div class="code-name">PetList layout</div>